SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Timeline_component.md

 Available from DataMiner 10.4.1/10.5.0 onwards<!--RN 37812-->.
 Prior to this, the component is available in soft launch from DataMiner 10.1.10 onwards, if the soft-launch option *ReportsAndDashboardsScheduler* is enabled.

-This component provides you an overview of scheduled tasks.
+This component provides you with an overview of scheduled events.

 To configure the component: